You both discuss and decide, irked court says on mutual understanding between CBI, Chidambaram

 During the arguments, Krishnan said, "We agreed before the Supreme Court for the extension of his custody till Monday.
 We are opposing the custody more than that period."

 "You are not going to decide the period of the custody Mr counsel.
 This is for the court to decide.
-Are you opposing the plea for further custody or not?," special judge Ajay Kumar Kuhar asked Krishnan.
+Are you opposing the plea for further custody or not?" special judge Ajay Kumar Kuhar asked Krishnan.

 At this juncture, Chidambaram intervened, saying he was opposing the Central Bureau of Investigation's (CBI) plea.